-It was 6 pm.
-It was the second day of my winter break internship at the National Institutes of Health.
-I was just getting ready to pack up and go home when it happened–my computer beeped and I got the … Continue reading
+It was 6 pm on the second day of my winter break internship at the National Institutes of Health.
+I was just getting ready to pack up and go home when it happened–my computer beeped and I got the notification to … Continue reading

 Baltimore is for food lovers.
 There is an unprecedented, beautiful variety of cuisine that can be sought out in this city.
 Baltimore is a quirky place.
 It’s filled with these niches of the odd and the peculiar.
 And, at the … Continue reading